 Lake Technical College (LTC) is a conversion charter technical center sponsored by the Lake County School Board.
 Its main campus is located in Eustis.
-LTC's mission is to meet the educational needs of the community by offering a variety of high-quality, career-technical training opportunities.
-In school year 2014-15, LTC is offering 31 postsecondary career certificate programs.
-All 31 programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
+LTC's mission is to be an integral component of the economic growth and development in our community by offering a variety of high quality career-training opportunities.
+In the school year 2017-18, LTC is offering 28 postsecondary career certificate programs with four new ones planned to start in January of 2018.
+The new programs include CNC Production Specialist, Bakery and Pastry Making, Barbering, and Nursing Assistant, Long Term Care.
+All programs are supported by advisory committees who assist in ensuring the programs are industry standard and relevant to the workforce needs in the region.
 The career training programs are competency-based and follow the standards set by the state.
+Most of the programs have articulation agreements with the state college system for students who wish to continue their education beyond LTC.
+The majority of the students enrolled at LTC are adults.
+However, secondary students may dually enroll in LTC's career certificate programs simultaneously earning secondary and postsecondary credit.